 Putting virtual machines into action

 The DoD client will now be able to provision and deploy new virtual machines quickly.
-Intricate knowledge of Red Hat Enterprise Virtualization and Red Hat Enterprise Linux is not required to develop customized, prehardened environments that conform to government regulations.
+Intricate knowledge of Red Hat Virtualization and Red Hat Enterprise Linux is not required to develop customized, prehardened environments that conform to government regulations.
 Since PaaS implementations are already preconfigured, developers save an estimated 3.5 weeks of development time, making the DoD's IT team more productive.

 Meeting future needs